TaygaHoshi/tt-project/README.md

 Lastly, you can send a pull request to my repository through GitHub.

 Alternatively, you can fork this repo, go to your fork and press "." (dot).
-This opens the repo in a text editor, and you can commit to your fork directly from there.
+This opens the repository in a text editor, and you can commit to your fork directly from there.

-# Formatting
-This project uses [Obsidian Flavored Markdown](https://help.obsidian.md/Editing+and+formatting/Obsidian+Flavored+Markdown) except for this README.md file.
-It uses Github Flavored Markdown instead.

 # License
 This work is licensed under a